dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 You can contribute in many ways.
 Some simple ways are:
 * Use the SDK and Open issues to report any issues, questions, concern with the SDK, samples or documentation.
-* Respond to issues with advice or suggestiong.
+* Respond to issues with advice or suggestions.
 * Participate in discussions in our discord channel.
 * Contribute fixes and improvement to code, samples or documentation.